georgemblack/web/src/_posts/2020-06-14-arm-mac-predictions.md

 ## Thoughts

-Sticking with the bullet-point format, my own thoughts:
+Sticking with the bullet-point format, some thoughts:

 * I will happily take the baptism of fire and adopt the first A-series Mac.
 * I'm disappointed the regular WWDC audience won't be around to clap and cheer – I mean – *they lost their minds* when Steve Jobs demoed scrolling on the iPhone.